Dan and Margaret Maddox Charitable Fund

 Board of Directors

 The 13-member board comprises volunteer community leaders: Kasar Abdulla, Cathy Bender, Andrea Blackman, Indira Dammu, Ashlee Davis, David Esquivel, Carrie Green, Herman Hicks, Brandon Hill, Karla MacIntyre, Tommye Maddox (granddaughter of founders), Brynn Plummer, and Jennifer Wang.
-The board meets quarterly with 87% attendance in 2024.
-Board demographics reflect the fund's commitment to diversity: 11 members identify as people of color (2 Asian/Pacific Islander, 6 Black, 2 Latinx, 1 Middle Eastern/North African, 2 white), and 3 identify as LGBTIA+.
+The board meets quarterly.
+Board demographics reflect the fund's commitment to diversity: 11 members identify as people of colour (2 Asian/Pacific Islander, 6 Black, 2 Latinx, 1 Middle Eastern/North African, 2 white), and 3 identify as LGBTIA+.

 As granddaughter Tommye Maddox noted about the founders: "My grandparents never forgot where they came from.
 They looked for the underdog and wanted to create opportunity so everyone could thrive."